nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### Searching for Tags

 All tags can be retrieved by sending a GET request to `/tags/`.
-A single tag can retreived using the concept-id returned when it was created by sending a GET request to `/tags/<concept-id>`.
+A single tag can be retreived using the concept-id returned when it was created by sending a GET request to `/tags/<concept-id>`.
 The only supported response format is JSON.

 ```
 curl -i %CMR-ENDPOINT%/tags